netwerk-digitaal-erfgoed/network-of-terms/docs/docker.md

 # Run in a development Docker container

 An alternative way to run the application for development purposes is in a Docker container.
 This is useful if you don’t want to install Node on your host machine.
-You can also use this method if you want to run the application on an [Apple silicon](https://support.apple.com/en-gb/HT211814) computer without emulation, as our ready-made Docker images don’t yet support M1.

 Start by cloning the repository: